drunyd/nvim-runner/README.md

 ## Configuration

 You can customize the hotkey used to trigger the `nvim-runner` by setting the `hotkey` option in the `opts` table as shown in the installation example.
-The default hotkey is `<leader>str`.
+The default hotkey is `<leader>r`.

 ## Usage